U.S. Employer's Guide to Hiring International Students

 An additional 24 months of OPT work authorization (for a total of 36 months) allows F-1 student status holders who have graduated with an approved degree in Science, Technology, Engineering or Math (STEM) to gain extra practical work experience related to their STEM field.

-Duration: 24 months for F-1 graduates
+Duration: STEM OPT allows for an additional 24 months for F-1 students.

 Employer Role: